BOE: Number of registered democrats outside Rochester is rising

 ROCHESTER, N.Y.
-(WROC) — The Monroe County Board of Elections says the number of registered democrats outside the city is rising.
+(WROC) — Officials from the Monroe County Board of Elections say the number of registered Democrats is rising in towns around Rochester and neighboring communities

-This raises the question: Will it have an impact on local races?

-Elections Commissioner Colleen Anderson told New 8 people are turning to the democratic party because they have more progressive views.
+Elections Commissioner Colleen Anderson said people are turning to the Democratic party because they have more progressive views.

 According to Anderson, there are more than 400,000 registered voters in Monroe County.
-She said the city has always been dominated by democrats — the towns are usually republican.
+She said the city has always been dominated by Democrats and the adjacent towns are usually Republican — but now things are changing.

 Anderson said the upcoming presidential race may be the reason.